nirmeshk/luigi/README.md

 Advanced Testing Technique - 20%
 --------------------------------
+- In order to improve the coverage of the project, we have used property based test generation techniques.
+- In Python, we have [hypothesis](https://hypothesis.readthedocs.org/en/latest/index.html) that is used to generate huge amount of test cases based on the properties that you specify for a fucntion.
-We used [hypothesis](https://hypothesis.readthedocs.org/en/latest/index.html) to test luigi_grep.
-This test file is available at <code>test/luigi_grep_test.py</code>.
-It runs tests using a specific type of input, in this case text, to try to find examples that break the test.
-Additionally you can specify assumptions about the input, so that it doesn't fail on inapplicable examples.
-This is a property based testing tool.
+- We have targeted luigi/tools/luigi_grep.py file as it had really low coverage initially.
+The test file is available at <code>test/luigi_grep_test.py</code>.
+- The hypothesis runs tests using a specific type of input, in this case text, to try to find examples that break the test.
+Additionally you can specify contraint assumptions about the input, so that it doesn't fail on inapplicable examples.
-The coverage increased from 24% to 45% in the file under test.
+- Using this, we managed to increase the coverage increased from 24% to 45% in the file under test.
 ![coverage one](/images/luigi_grep_coverage_1.png)
 ![coverage two](/images/luigi_grep_coverage_2.png)